MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-azure-get-started.md

 - <code>AZURE_CLIENT_SECRET</code>: use the *password* value from the service principal output.
 - <code>AZURE_TENANT_ID</code>: use the *tenant* value from the service principal output.

-For more approaches of authentication support, please refer to [Azure Identity](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/identity/azure-identity#azure-identity-client-library-for-java).
+For more options of authentication, please refer to [Azure Identity](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/identity/azure-identity#azure-identity-client-library-for-java).

 ## Tooling